Vatican Museums Tickets 2026: Skip the Line, Tours & Tips

 Rome Tourist Pass

-The Rome Tourist Pass includes reserved entry to the Vatican Museums, a guided tour of St. Peter’s Basilica and reserved entry to the Colosseum, the Roman Forum and the Palatine Hill.
-In addition, you will receive the reserved entry to the Pantheon with audio guide and an audio guide app for Rome.
+The Rome Tourist Pass includes reserved entry to the Vatican Museums and either a guided tour of St. Peter’s Basilica or reserved entry to the Pantheon with audio guide.
+Also included are reserved entry to the Colosseum, the Roman Forum, and the Palatine Hill, and an audio guide app for Rome.

 Guided tours of the Vatican Museums